browserengineering/book/book/layout.md

 + Finally, `layout` computes the `height` field, reading from the child layout objects.

-Sticking to this order is necessary to satisfy the the dependencies between size and position fields; [Chapter 10](reflow.md) will explore this topic in more detail.
+Sticking to this order is necessary to satisfy the dependencies between size and position fields; [Chapter 10](reflow.md) will explore this topic in more detail.